BastienFaure/jarvis/README.rst

 Jarvis is a very simple pentest companion that provides the following features:

 * penetration tests results directory management
-* unified structure for each assessment
+* unified structure for all assessments
 * hooks for useful commands and automated output saving
 * unified command history file

-It is fully written with Python and is designed to be easily maintainable.
+It is fully written in Python and is designed to be easily maintainable.

 Command hooking
 ===============